 For narcissistic people who believe they are above all others, want control, dominance and power, the act of admitting wrongdoing on a permanent basis is not possible, they might do in a moment to meet a need of their own.
 However, most don’t and those who do will either blame it for something we did or a few days later forget they ever even said sorry.

 To be able to admit that we’ve done something wrong means having a certain level of self-esteem, which is good information for us, as most of us are left with self-blame due to the manipulative words fed to us by narcissists, most of us can admit our faults and even those that are not ours.
 Meaning when we leave believing we have no self-esteem, we do actually have some to start building ourselves back up.
-Narcissists although they’ll never admit it are deeply insecure people, with shattered self-esteem and find it a great challenge to say sorry, as admitting fault within themselves would destroy their entire self-worth and the false reality they’ve created as to who they are, admitting that they make mistakes and hurt others, would open the floodgates to a whole reservoir of emotions they are trying their best to keep so deeply hidden, the shame and inadequacy, the vulnerabilities they keep hidden deep within would be opened up, not only for them to see but others also.
+Narcissists although they’ll never admit it are deeply insecure people, with shattered self-esteem and find it a great challenge to say sorry, as admitting fault within themselves would destroy their entire self-worth and the false reality they’ve created as to who they are, admitting that they make mistakes and hurt others, would open the floodgates to a whole reservoir of emotions they are trying their best to keep so profoundly hidden, the shame and inadequacy, the vulnerabilities they keep buried deep within would be opened up, not only for them to see but others also.